omgmog/8bkc-omgmog-bmo/README.md

 ## BMO for the Pocket Sprite

+# NOW WITH MORE FACES

 First little thing I've _developed_ for the [Pocket Sprite](https://pocketsprite.com/pages/faq#functionality).

-Currently this just renders the face of BMO to the Pocket Sprite display, and also provides the standard power button menu to quit the app.
+Currently this just renders a random face of BMO to the Pocket Sprite display, and also provides the standard power button menu to quit the app.

+If you press the `a` button it will give you another random face.

 ![Preview of BMO on the Pocket Sprite](preview.jpg)